Why study abroad with CAFNR?

 For non-Missouri resident students participating in CAFNR study abroad programs, the Nonresident Fee (outlined on the Office of Cashiers website) will be assessed to student accounts in any instance where MU tuition is billed.

 Regardless of the time of withdrawal, initial program deposits are non-refundable.

-When should I apply for my passport?
+When should I apply for my passport and/or visa?

 Current passport holders need to verify the expiration date on their passport.
 Passports must be valid for six months beyond the program return date.
 If your passport was issued before your 16th birthday, the validity is only for five years instead of the ten-year validity that applies to adult-issued passports.

+The health, safety and security of our students abroad is our primary concern, and CAFNR strives to ensure that all our study abroad programs are administered in accordance with national study abroad industry standards.
 The CAFNR Director of Study Abroad and the MU International Center constantly monitor worldwide health, safety, and political events to ensure timely responses in the event of an emergency.
-Every participant is also provided with emergency contact information including the in-country 24-hour primary emergency contact, local emergency services, the U.S. Embassy or Consulate, the 24-hour GeoBlue health insurance hotline, and the MU Police Department (who can contact the CAFNR Director of Study Abroad 24/7).
+Every participant is also provided with emergency contact information including the in-country 24-hour primary emergency contact, local emergency services, the U.S. Embassy or Consulate, the 24-hour GeoBlue health insurance hotline, and the MU Police Department (who can contact an MU International Center staff member/the CAFNR Director of Study Abroad 24/7).